nmenny/Audioctopus/README.md

 The commands tells if the playlist has been successfully created or if it already exists.

+### /remove-playlist

+Removes a playlist.

+Usage: `/remove-playlist playlist-name`

+Details:

+- `playlist-name`: the name of the playlist to remove.

+Warnings: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.

+Result:

+The commands tells if the playlist has been successfully removed or if it does not exist.

 ### /add-to-playlist

 Adds a new Youtube music into a playlist.